 Okay, so you’ve briefly become a detective and you’ve thoroughly researched all aspects of the career path you’re aiming to take.
 Great!

 Find yourself a mentor.
-It may be your associate clinic owner, a tutor, or a clinic owner you admire, or anyone who inspires you as an Osteopath.
+It may be your associate clinic owner, a tutor, or a clinic owner you admire, or anyone who inspires you as an osteopath.
 Build a relationship with them and pick their brains about everything.

 The more support you have, the more confident you will be in how you treat, and how you conduct your business.
-All of these will make you a better Osteopath.
+All of these will make you a better osteopath.

 Having a confidential group to bounce ideas off, share what you’re going through as a new graduate, and people to turn to for guidance in every aspect of my professional career has been invaluable.
 As you move on from your first few months, you will begin to find your rhythm.
 That’s because you have a professional support network.

 Once you’ve steaded yourself, it’s time to focus on courses and subjects that work towards your goals, just as you are.
 If you’re aiming to build your patient list in your second year, invest a good amount of CPD into marketing and communication courses.
 For example, if you see more ankle injuries than expected, choose a course that will boost your credibility and expertise in that field.